 Trend 2: More Time Outdoors

 Outdoor enthusiasts don't have to abide by Mother Nature's seasons.
 "Now with lighting and fire pits, they're using their outdoor spaces 30 percent more than they ever did," Beaudry says.

-In temperate and tropical climates, it's not unusual for people to use their back yards year round.
-These days, even in colder areas of the United States such as the East Coast, Midwest and Mountain regions, homeowners can begin using their decks earlier in the year – often as early as February and March – and continue through October or November, thanks to the warmth provided by outdoor fireplaces, which are safer and easier to use than freestanding fire pits.
+In temperate and tropical climates, it's not unusual for people to use their backyards year-round.
+These days, even in colder areas of the United States such as the East Coast, Midwest, and Mountain regions, homeowners can begin using their decks earlier in the year – often as early as February and March – and continue through October or November, thanks to the warmth provided by outdoor fireplaces, which are safer and easier to use than freestanding fire pits.
 In fact, many of these fireplaces can be operated with the flip of a switch.

 Lighting has lengthened the amount of time people spend outside on a daily basis.
 Forget kitschy tiki torches; they're a relic of the past.
 Today's lighting is much more sophisticated: Low-voltage lighting wired into the deck's steps, and lighting strategically around a patio provides illumination enough for conversation and safe walking.
 Add a dimmer and "you literally can create a mood outdoors," Beaudry says.

 After baseball, grilling might be considered the next Great American Pastime.
 The outdoor kitchen trend is taking grilling to a whole new level.
 Beaudry completed a $42,000 deck; almost half of the budget went to an outdoor kitchen (a full outdoor kitchen contains a grill or cooktop surface, cabinets/storage, countertop, refrigerator, and sink).